 Since 2000, the Czech Republic comprises thirteen regions and one capital city with a regional status.
 Regions enjoy a considerable degree of autonomy, which also covers the area of youth policies.

 All regions have produced regional development strategies and other conceptual documents in which youth issues are included.

-To increase the implementation of the National Youth Policy on the regional level, Ministry of Education Youth and Sports provides since 2016 state Subsidy programme "The Support of Youth on a Regional level" (Podpora mládeže na krajské úrovni).
+To increase the implementation of the National Youth Policy on the regional level, the Ministry of Education Youth and Sports provides since 2016 state Subsidy programme "The Support of Youth on a Regional level" (Podpora mládeže na krajské úrovni).
 The last call was open in 2019 with the allocation of 24 mils.
 CZK (between years 2015 - 1018 the allocation was only 7 mil.
 CZK/year).